Taming-the-BEAST/Skyline-plots/README.md

 <br>

-We will instead use the R package `bdskytools` to plot the output of the bdsky.
+We will use the R-package `bdskytools` to plot the output of the BDSKY analysis.
 The package is still in development and currently not available over CRAN.
 Thus, we have to install the package directly over GitHub (note that you only have to install the package once):

 ```{R}
 install.packages("devtools")